WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Flux project](students-flux).

-### Immunology Web Application - Research - Full-Stack
+### Immunology Web Application - Research - Full-Stack Web Developer

 This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
 For more details see [Immunology Web Application project.](student-immunology-web-application)

-### cryo-EM - Research - Data Science or Data Engineering
+### cryo-EM - Research - Data Analytics or Data Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
 For more details see [cryoEM project.](student-cryoem)

-### Haemosphere - Research - Data Science or Full-Stack
+### Haemosphere - Research - Data Analytics or Full-Stack Web Developer
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project.](student-haemosphere)

-### Immunology modelling - Research - Data Science or Software Engineering
+### Immunology modelling - Research - Data Analytics or Software Engineering
 This project helps with enhancing the framework API for agent-based modelling in Immunology.
 For more details see [Immunology modelling project](student-immunology-modelling)

-### Genomics Quality Control - Research - Software Engineering
+### Genomics Quality Control - Research - Full-Stack Web Developer
 This project helps to setup infrastructure to collate and display Quality Control (QC) information from Genomics workflows.
 For more details see [Genomics Quality Control project.](student-genomics-qc)

-### LoxCodeR - Research - Data Science or Software Engineering
+### LoxCodeR - Research - Data Analytics or Software Engineering
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
 For more details see [LoxCode project.](student-loxcoder)

-### Research Data Workflow Processing - Research -  Data Engineering
+### Research Data Workflow Processing - Research -  Data Analytics or Data Engineering
 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
 To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425)